 Jenny Grant Rankin, Ph.D.

-Dr. Rankin, a Fulbright Specialist for the U.S. Department of State, has authored 14 books and lectured at institutions like the University of Cambridge, the University of Oxford, and Columbia University.
-She is always happy to share input and soundbites for journalists' projects related to research dissemination, knowledge sharing, data, motivated reasoning, and education.
+Dr. Rankin is a Mensan with 2 doctorates (a PhD in Education and an L.H.D.) who has been honored by the White House for her work.
+She is a former Fulbright Specialist for the U.S. Department of State who has authored 14 books, writes an online column for Psychology Today, and lectured/taught at institutions like the University of Cambridge, the University of Oxford, and Columbia University.
+She keynotes large conferences and is always happy to share input and soundbites for journalists' projects related to research dissemination, knowledge sharing, data, motivated reasoning, and education.
 Press/media can email Dr. Rankin by clicking the button above.

 This press kit (located at www.JennyRankin.com/press) contains the author’s: